tetlika/task/README.md

 Source code of worker is located in worker/CurrencyService folder, and is already modified with 8 multiplier.
 Compilation happens when you run run.sh script.
 See worker/Dockerfile for details.
 ## Task 5
 Failover required in task happens automatically - see haproxy_backup/entrypoint.sh script for details.
 Backbone haproxy takes care of the rest job.
+To test failover - just kill haproxy container and haproxy_backup container will start handling traffic.